HazeDevelopment/HypeCoin/README.md

 ## Roadmap

 HypeCoin is still in it's early stages, we soft launched as a coin for the community on the 10th of June 2018.
-The project is not yet fully completed yet but as we build a community we gain more Contributers and Developers.
+The project is not yet fully completed, but as we build a community we gain more Contributers and Developers.

 **The next few Months:**